DENGYONGZHEN/devops-space/SAA-C03 for self learning.md

 C. Use the AWS CLI and multiple copy processes to send the data directly to Amazon S3.

-#### D. Order multiple AWS Snowball devices.
+##### D. Order multiple AWS Snowball devices.
 Copy the data to the devices.
 Send the devices to AWS to copy the data to Amazon S3.

-### Question #605
+#### Question #605

-A company has several on-premises Internet Small Computer Systems Interface (iSCSI) network storage servers.
-The company wants to reduce the number of these servers by moving to the AWS Cloud.
-A solutions architect must provide low-latency access to frequently used data and reduce the dependency on on-premises servers with a minimal number of infrastructure changes.
+A company has s**everal on-premises Internet Small Computer Systems Interface (iSCSI) network storage servers**.
+The company wants to **reduce the number of these servers** by moving to the AWS Cloud.
+A solutions architect must **provide low-latency access to frequently used data and reduce the dependency on on-premises servers with a minimal number of infrastructure changes**.
 Which solution will meet these requirements?

 - A. Deploy an Amazon S3 File Gateway.